-Accounts are due to settlement at the end of each consultation, the discharge of your pet, or upon collection of foods and drugs.
-You may settle your account using cash or card.
+Accounts are due for settlement at the end of each consultation, the discharge of your pet, or upon collection of foods and drugs.
+You may settle your account using cash, card or bank transfer.
+Our account details are as follows: Sort Code: 30:63:97.
+Account Number: 16427468.
 American Express cards are not accepted.
 Cheques are also accepted.

 Inability to Pay

 We are legally obliged to provide 24 hours of emergency treatment to an animal.

 In an emergency situation with your pet, if for any reason you are unable to settle your account as specified, we ask you to discuss the matter as soon as possible with our Practice Manager or Director of the practice.
 Please see Methods of Payment above.
 In all cases, a swipe of your credit or debit card will be required, before payment terms may be agreed.

 Prescriptions – In most circumstances, medicines prescribed by the veterinary surgeon will be dispensed within the practice.
 A written prescription for the dispensing of medicines at a different pharmacy or another vet, can be provided.
 (A charge will be incurred for the first item and a reduced cost for any subsequent item).
 Prices for medicines available at our practice are available on request.
 A prescription may not be appropriate if your animal is an in-patient or if immediate treatment is necessary.
 Your vet may only prescribe Prescription Only Medicines (POM-Vs) for animals under their care.
 The policy of this practice is to re-asses an animals requiring repeat prescriptions every six months.
 (This may vary with individiual circumstances).
 There is a standard charge for re-examination.